jrhowell123/cse15l-lab-reports/lab-report-3-week-6.md

 ## Markdown-parse directory to ieng6
 ![Image](Week6LRSS2.png)
 * Usaully adding files in a large directory to a remote server would be tedious as you would have to ```scp``` each one into the remote severe.
-Howver with certian commands yu can do this quiclky taign advatage of recursion.
-The command is ```scp -r . cs15lwi22@ieng6.ucsd.edu:~/markdown-parse``` (of course with your own user name) the ```-r ``` represents  the recursive lemtn of the program and the ```.``` repsresnt the current directory you want to copy over.
+However with certain commands you can do this quiclky taking advatage of recursion.
+The command is ```scp -r . cs15lwi22@ieng6.ucsd.edu:~/markdown-parse``` (of course with your own user name) the ```-r ``` represents  the recursive element of the program and the ```.``` repsresnt the current directory you want to copy over.

 ## Running Newly Coppied Tests
 ![Image](Week6LRSS3.png)
 * In this example you can see what it looks like when the recursion is running and copying everything to the remote server.
-If you look closely I try to compile the tests and it fails why might this be?
-If you guessed that it was i didnt complie using the lib that contians the Junit necessities you would be correct.
+If you look closely I try to compile the tests on the remote server and it fails why might this be?
+If you guessed that it was that I didnt compile using the lib that contains the Junit necessities you would be correct.
 In the next example you will see how this done correctly using right comannds.(```javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java```, ```//java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest```)

 ## Combining ```scp```, ```;```, and ```ssh``` for Optimization
 ![Image](Week6LRSS5.png)